-Age UK Cheshire currently has over 100 part time and full employees, over 350 volunteers and 12 trustees
+Age UK Cheshire currently has 45 employees, 150 volunteers and 8 trustees

 Senior Leadership Team

 Dale Maskell, Chief Executive Officer

 Dale joined Age UK Cheshire in April 2017.
 Prior to this he was Director of Operations at LGBT foundation, where he was responsible for management and solutions across Insight, Services, HR, performance and organisational change.
 Dale brings with him a wealth of knowledge and experience.
 While he was completing his law degree he volunteered in a number of roles at the Students Union and discovered his passion for the voluntary sector, where he has spent the majority of his career.
 After leaving University Dale took a role as an Outreach Caseworker in Salford, before moving into the Civil Service and then spending over five years as CEO at Citizens Advice Trafford, before moving to LGBT Foundation.
 Dale has a keen interest in equalities and inclusion and the role that technology can play in enhancing later life.

 Helen joined Age UK Cheshire in October 2008.
 After completing her degree in Maths and French many years ago, Helen started her working life as a graduate trainee in Finance.
 She completed her accountancy exams in 1991 and subsequently qualified as an accountant, continuing to work in the commercial sector.
 Whilst the transition from the commercial to the third sector was not easy, Helen enjoys the challenges of financial management within a voluntary organisation – and seeing the difference Age UK Cheshire makes to the lives of older people through its delivery of quality services.